 When the time came for 4-year-old Bei Bei to follow his brother and sister to China’s Giant Panda Conservation and Research Center, FedEx knew what to do.
-This being our eighth successful panda shipment, we have extensive expertise in shipping giant pandas in specially controlled conditions to keep them safe, healthy and happy.
-To facilitate Bei Bei’s return to the country of his origin, we worked with the Smithsonian Zoo in Washington to make the panda journey, ‘Operation Bei Bei’ a success.
+This being the company’s eighth successful panda shipment, FedEx already had experience shipping giant pandas in specially controlled conditions to keep them safe, healthy and happy.
+To facilitate Bei Bei’s return to his home country, FedEx worked with the Smithsonian Zoo in Washington to make the panda journey, ‘Operation Bei Bei’, a success.

-We wish Bei Bei the best and are proud be part of his story.
+FedEx wishes Bei Bei the best and is proud be part of his story.
 And who knows – the Panda Express may fly again in future!
-We’ll be standing by, just in case.
+FedEx will be standing by, just in case.

 Over the last 50 years, FedEx has played an important role in preserving the rich cultural history of the past, and ensuring the future.
 From moving priceless artifacts to saving precious animal species, these special shipments allow the next generation to enjoy the beauty of our world.